 Friends Family This Is Not Your Divorce!

 Attention Friends Family.
-It is completely natural for friends and family to want to protect and defend their loved one in a divorce scenario.
-And alternatively the party getting divorced depends on these very people to make it through the process.
+It is completely natural for friends and family to want to protect and defend their loved ones in a divorce scenario.
+And alternatively, the party getting divorced depends on these very people to make it through the process.
 They seek them out for advice even before starting the divorce process.
 Make no mistake these relationships are essential for everybody.

-I wish I could explain to these well meaning friends and family that by doing this they are only reinforcing negative emotions that get in the way of an eventual compromise between the parties.
+I wish I could explain to these well-meaning friends and family that by doing this they are only reinforcing negative emotions that get in the way of an eventual compromise between the parties.
 It can also bring up feelings of shame and embarrassment for even being with this person in the first place.
 These are some of the reasons loved ones are advised to not be in the mediation of their loved ones.
-Their presence can contribute to hostile feelings and act as an impediment in settlement.
+Their presence can contribute to hostile feelings and act as an impediment to a settlement.

 Contact divorceharmony.com for more information.